bybrand/shortener-url/README.md

 # Shortener URL
 A dominant URL shortener enabled to many providers.
 The idea with this extension is your changing between providers without changing lines of the code in the application.

+This code is used in production to make short links on [email signatures](https://www.bybrand.io) from the Bybrand.

 * Providers supported:: Bitly, and Rebrandly.